 - 2.77 – March 2016:

-- OpenVDB support for caching for smoke/volumetric simulations, improved Cycles Subsurface Scattering, Grease pencil stroke sculpting and improved workflow, and reworked library handling to manage missing and deleted data-blocks.
+OpenVDB support for caching of smoke/volumetric simulations, improved Cycles subsurface scattering, Grease Pencil stroke sculpting and improved workflow, and reworked library handling to manage missing and deleted data-blocks.

 - 2.78 – September 2016:

-- Cycles support for spherical stereo images for VR, Grease Pencil works more similar to other 2D drawing softwares, Alembic import and export support, and improvements to Bendy Bones for easier and simpler rigging.
+Cycles support for spherical stereo images for VR, Grease Pencil works more similar to other 2D drawing software, Alembic import and export support, and improvements to Bendy Bones for easier and simpler rigging.

 - 2.79 – September 2017: